 They donate to that school for the rest of their lives.

-It is an enrich.
+It is an enrichment.

-And then when you build a big football team, you know, kids that have gone A different way.
+And then when you build a big football team, you know, kids that have gone a different way, they're offering something else to the school.

-And yeah, the schools make a ton of money off of sports, but they're using a lot of it, throwing it back and into the kids to bring up their academic ability, and yeah, they can build better facilities, which makes it an even better experience for future kids.
+And yeah, the schools make a ton of money off of sports, but they're using a lot of it, throwing it back into the kids to bring up their academic ability.

 What's so bad about that?